Memphis Belle

 A Jewish Great Awakening

-I will say that over the past 38 years or so, from 1970 onward to today, there has been a spiritual revival going on which is so miraculous it defies imagination.
-But few Gentile Christians have really taken notice, and some have resisted taking notice.
-For over 1700 years, since 325AD when the Emperor Constantine and the proto-Catholic church virtually destroyed the Judeo-Christian churches in Asia Minor and throughout the Roman Empire, the Jewish branch of the body of Christ has been essentially dead (see http://www.unityinchrist.com/history2/earlychurch3.htm).
-Now, since 1970, with humble beginnings in the home of Martin Chernoff, the Messianic Jewish revival has mushroomed, as a result of the work of the Holy Spirit calling an estimated half million Jews to belief in and acceptance of Jesus Christ as their Savior.
-Now recently, an estimated 1,000 congregations and 10,000 Jewish believers are in the nation of Israel itself, Israeli believers in Yeshua haMeshiach (Hebrew for Jesus Christ).
-See http://www.unityinchrist.com/messianicmovement/messianicmovement.htm to learn more of this miraculous work of the Holy Spirit in our time.]
-[What follows is what J. Vernon McGee has written about Matthew 1:23, and “a virgin shall be with child”.]
+I will say that since 1970 (currently 46 years), there has been a huge spiritual revival going on which is so miraculous it defies imagination.
+But few Gentile Sunday-observing Christians, and strangely enough not even the Sabbath-observing Church of God Christians have really taken notice, and some have actually resisted noticing this miracle of the Holy Spirit.
+For over 1700 years, since 325AD when the Emperor Constantine and the proto-Catholic church virtually destroyed the Judeo-Christian churches of God in Asia Minor and throughout the Roman Empire, the Jewish branch of the Body of Christ has been essentially dead, wiped out (see http://www.unityinchrist.com/history2/earlychurch3.htm).
+Now, since 1970, with the humble beginnings in the home of Martin Chernoff, the Messianic Jewish revival has mushroomed, as a direct result of the work of the Holy Spirit, resulting in the calling of an estimated 1 million Jews (so far) to belief in and acceptance of Jesus Christ, Yeshua haMeschiach, as their Saviour.
+Now recently, an estimated 1,000 congregations and 10,000 Jewish believers are in the nation of Israel itself, Israeli believers in Yeshua haMeschiach.
+See http://www.unityinchrist.com/messianicmovement/messianicmovement.htm.

 About Matthew 1:23